GLC-RCEH affirms that Black Lives Matter

-The Great Lakes Center for Reproductive and Children’s Environmental Health was established in 1999 in partnership with the United States Environmental Protection Agency (EPA) and the Agency for Toxic Substance and Disease Registry (ATSDR) to promote and protect children’s health through prevention, education, diagnosis and treatment of environmentally related diseases.
-View our brochure here.
-We also have a monthly newsletter you can subscribe to.
+The Great Lakes Center for Reproductive and Children’s Environmental Health was established in 1999 in partnership with the United States Environmental Protection Agency (EPA) and the Agency for Toxic Substance and Disease Registry (ATSDR)to promote and protect children’s health through prevention, education, diagnosis and treatment of environmentally related diseases.

 We are one of 10 Pediatric Environmental Health Specialty Units (PEHSUs) across the country dedicated to children’s environmental health issues.
 Our primary area of focus is Region 5, which includes the states of Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin.
 A PEHSU has experts in pediatrics, toxicology, occupational and environmental medicine, reproductive health, and other specialties.
 PEHSUs are a source of medical information and advice on environmental exposures influence reproductive and children’s health and work with an array of people, such as parents, schools, and state agencies, to address children’s environmental health issues.